leanderseige/deo/README.md

 # DeO

-Back in 1993 I released my first computer program.
+In 1993 I published my first computer program.
 It was a **d**ata visualization tool for **e**xtragalactic **o**bjects.
 I wrote it in Assembler on my Commodore Amiga 2000.
-It was included on the freeware disk series TIME DISK 182.
+It was included on the freeware floppy disk series TIME DISK 182.

 ![DEO animated GIF](deo1.gif)